This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(std::is_convertible_v<Any, std::string>); // true

-Then, we can utilize the feature of aggregate initialization: for expressions that exceed the maximum number of aggregate initializations, the requires
+Next, we can leverage the property of aggregate initialization, which is that for expressions exceeding the maximum number of aggregate initializers, the requires statement will return false.

 }(std::make_index_sequence<N>{});